 We are delighted that you are applying to NEC!
 If you have any questions throughout the process, please do not hesitate to contact us.
 We strongly recommend that you contact the Admissions team member who specifically handles your major or degree program.

 Required Application Materials

-Online Application (the online application for spring and fall '19 will be available around September 15), which will include submission of your prescreening recording (if required for your major or program), unofficial transcripts, essay, artistic resume (including a brief repertoire list), English proficiency documentation (if applicable), contact information for your letters of recommendation, and the application fee of $120.
+Online Application (available in mid-September), which will include submission of your prescreening recording (if required for your major or program), unofficial transcripts, essay, artistic resume (including a brief repertoire list), English proficiency documentation (if applicable), contact information for your letters of recommendation, and the application fee of $120.
 These items should all be uploaded to the online application; please do not mail items or have them delivered through Parchment, Naviance, or other third-party system.

 - Unofficial transcripts: Electronic versions of unofficial academic transcripts must be submitted as part of the online application.
 Transcripts should show coursework completed, grades earned to date, and classes in which the student is currently enrolled.
 PDF files are preferred.
-Please do not mail hard copies of transcripts as part of the application process.
+Please do not mail hard copies of transcripts and do not have electronic transcripts sent to NEC by your school.
 Obtain an unofficial copy from your school and scan into a PDF file for upload to the online application.
-Please do not have electronic transcripts sent to NEC via a secure online system used by your school or university.
-Again, get an unofficial PDF copy of your transcript and upload it to the online application.
 Graduate applicants should upload transcripts from all previous undergraduate and graduate study, not just from the most recent program.

 - All transcripts must be in English.
 International students whose transcripts are not issued in English must also provide official translations.